mkeke/2022-svg-clock/readme.md

 ## kb size concern!

-sass generates a lot of css for hand rotation.
+SASS generates a lot of CSS for hand rotation.
 Approx 92 KB of this:

 ```
 .digit div.d0 g path:nth-child(1) { transform: rotate(360deg); }